jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Bidirectional relationships
         - [x] Describes some points of view from a software design perspective I guess.
         - [x] Then goes into that Relationships sort of are bidirectional relationships, which maybe is not a given, so maybe I might not say it that way and may reformulate this.
         - [x] The Diagram Notation part would start to go into that it is not quite solved to apply both *automatic containment* versus *ubiquitous bidirectional relationships* at the same time.
-Those two concepts may not be part of Circle Language Spec anymore, so that might be moved to Circle Construct Drafts or Circle Broader View.
+Those two concepts may not be part of Encircle Language Spec anymore, so that might be moved to Encircle Construct Drafts or Encircle Broader View.
 When the postponed concepts are taken out of the text, what might remain of the content?
 It may make it easier.
 Notational things might be in there still then.
         - [x] I wonder where my idea went, for a relational ring around the two lines of the two counterparts of a bidirectional relationship.
 I may just want to introduce it there, even though I was not extending content currently, I am missing this.
         - [x] Besides the things I might like to change, I sort of like the text as I scrolled through it.
         - [x] Section "Counterpart out of Sight"
             - [x] Implicit notations seem to cause jeopardy for ambiguity.
             - [x] In my aim to express multiplicity that is out of sight, combined with my reverting to explicit relationship counterpart notation ("relational ring" notation), the notation looks like what I might have in mind for the notation for 'optional'.
-            - [x] I propose to leave this 'problem' unsolved: move the 'Counterpart of of Sight' to Circle Construct Drafts.
+            - [x] I propose to leave this 'problem' unsolved: move the 'Counterpart of of Sight' to Encircle Construct Drafts.
 The argument "something out of sight' is out of sight" seems to make sense enough for this 'problem' not to be considered a problem at all.
             - [x] In another way of viewing it, a proposed notation looks like it 'lies' about the containment structure.
         - [x] Section "No Reuse of Merged Imaginary References"
             - [x] Only seems relevant when automatic containment is relevant and when the sort of deprecated double dashed ring notation would have been relevant.
-Because those 2 topics would not be considered relevant right now, the topic could move away from Circle Language Spec and into Circle Construct Drafts perhaps.
-Not even Circle Broader View?
+Because those 2 topics would not be considered relevant right now, the topic could move away from Encircle Language Spec and into Encircle Construct Drafts perhaps.
+Not even Encircle Broader View?
     - [x] Dual and Unary
         - [x] Much of this might be moved or removed, because in essence this might have been covered under the section of Relationships.
 The issues raised there might be software design issues, perhaps not relevant to the notation.
 The Relationships section may be renamed to Bidirectional Relationships maybe.
         - [x] I might replace these terms with bidirectional and unidirectional.
 I think I was searching for shorter clear terms, but I sort of decided to try and use more common IT terminology.
         - [x] I might want to not push the bidirectional relationships too much to the foreground.
 I may want to make it more neutral on the subject.
 That should be in line with trying to use more open wording.
         - [x] The Referrers concept seems to be mentioned there again.
-That might be moved to the System Objects chapter, or to Circle Broader View or Circle Construct Drafts.
+That might be moved to the System Objects chapter, or to Encircle Broader View or Encircle Construct Drafts.
     - [x] Referrers Versus Related Objects
-        - [x] This might be moved away from Circle Language Spec, since the Referrers topic is too.
+        - [x] This might be moved away from Encircle Language Spec, since the Referrers topic is too.
     - [x] Relationship to a Pointer
         - [x] According to chapter subdivision ideas I have not, this might be moved to the Pointers chapter.
     - [x] Relationship Direction
-        - [x] May tap into a problem that comes with automatic containment, a concept I believe I decided to move away from the Circle Language Spec.
+        - [x] May tap into a problem that comes with automatic containment, a concept I believe I decided to move away from the Encircle Language Spec.
 So this sub-topic might too.
 - [x] Model-based / class-relational design:
     - [x] I am guessing that after the content is changed like that, not that much notation would be introduced, but more an idea of thinking in terms of relationships between classes would be sort of pushed there.
 That idea might not serve the notation all that much.
-It may serve an idea I have for aspect oriented programming that might not become part of the Circle Language Spec.
+It may serve an idea I have for aspect oriented programming that might not become part of the Encircle Language Spec.
 I have a question for myself: Would I leave out the topic of relationship-oriented software design, and just strip it to a notation introduction?
-The alternative seems to be to explain a way you might organize and model code, that to me seems an interesting topic, but does that have much to do with the Circle language notation?
+The alternative seems to be to explain a way you might organize and model code, that to me seems an interesting topic, but does that have much to do with the Encircle language notation?
 I think maybe this is one of those moments where you move a text you like out of the works, to serve the whole and the goal better?
 Not sure.
     - [x] I think maybe I could get away with apparently squeezing in 'ideals' about software structuring while introducing the relationships notation?
 Or is that sleezy somehow?
 I think I would say nothing wrong and the notation is there to support that (common?) software design choice, so why not raise some points about it?
 They could shed light on why the notation exist in the first place.
 - [x] I might already be moving out about half of the (complicated?) text or so.
 I would consider moving the texts around first, before reformulating in more open wording, just so save some time.
 - [x] I think I pushed away the idea of 'what am I doing it all for' and found value in what might become the end result.